 The Mathematics degrees can lead to either a BA after three years or an MMath after four years, though you will not be asked to choose between these until your third year.
 Both courses are highly regarded: the employability of graduates of both degrees is extremely high, and BA graduates can still go on to second degrees, Masters or PhDs.
-For the BA, a final classification (First, Upper Second, Lower Second, Third, Pass, Fail) is based on second and third year assessment. students MMath receive this classification and also а similar assessment separately on the fourth year.
+For the BA, a final classification (First, Upper Second, Lower Second, Third, Pass, Fail) is based on second and third year assessment.
+MMath students receive this similar classification and also а assessment separately on the fourth year.